Nvidia’s Ultimate Play

 Those Founders Edition coolers are not cheap to manufacture, and yet they will be sold at Nvidia’s (almost) pretend MSRP, at least initially.
 Don’t expect them to be easy to get a hold of, but if you do – you will have snagged one of the best cooling designs on the market for a lower price than most other models.

 If you can’t get a hold of a decent Ampere card in September, and you probably won’t, stay frosty for what is about to come.
 Prices will be elevated, and you will have to hunt hard to get any Ampere cards near MSRP this fall.
-But availability will improve quickly before November, if not the price.

 If you miss out on Ampere, RDNA 2 sounds incredibly competitive to this writer.
 Allegedly AMD is also not launching RDNA 2 until their drivers are entirely polished this time around, they will have better cooling than typical AMD launch cards, and they should have better (real) price/performance than Ampere.
 Don’t dismiss AMD prematurely.